Sexual Harassment under Title IX

 - Informal resolution is only available in situations where a Formal Complaint has been filed by the Complainant.

 - After a Formal Complaint is filed, the Respondent will be provided notice of the allegations of Sexual Harassment potentially constituting a violation of this policy.
-The Respondent will be given sufficient time to prepare for any informal resolution.
+The Respondent will be given a minimum of three (3) days to prepare for any informal resolution.

 - In order to proceed with an informal resolution, both parties must provide voluntary, written consent to the informal resolution process.
 In situations where neither party, or only one of the parties, agrees to an informal resolution, the Title IX Coordinator will proceed with the formal resolution process.